ArcBrain

 finally has a memory.

-ArcBrain is a persistent memory layer for VS Code Copilot, Cursor, and Claude Desktop.
+ArcBrain is a persistent memory layer for VS Code Copilot, Cursor, Claude Desktop, and Windsurf.
 Your decisions, configs, snippets, and context — remembered forever, across every session.

 14-day free trial · No credit card required · 1-minute setup